Virgin Money London Marathon

 ‘Reasons we run’

 Everyone has a different reason for taking on the challenge of the London Marathon.
-Find out what motivates some of the amazing people who are running the London Marathon 2016 for us:
+Find out what motivates some of the amazing people who ran the London Marathon for us:

-Firstly, Nicky Ashwell spoke to the BBC ahead of the the marathon to explain the reasons she was running the marathon but also why she had chosen to support our charity.
+Firstly, Nicky Ashwell spoke to the BBC ahead of the the marathon to explain the reasons she was running but also why she had chosen to support our charity.

 How we help you

-Whether you have a ballot place or one of our charity places, we'll give our runners five star support to make their 2017 Virgin Money London Marathon the experience of a lifetime.
+Whether you have a ballot place or one of our charity places, we'll give our runners five-star support to make their 2018 Virgin Money London Marathon the experience of a lifetime.
 Here's what our runners receive:

 - A hero's welcome!
 A welcome pack with free team running vest and advice on training and fundraising.